pseiler/savegamesync/README.md

 ```bash
 savegamesync --restore --local --games $Game1 $Game2
 ```
-If you want to preserve the old backup.
+If you want to preserve the old backup use "-p".
 It is supported by local and cloud backup Use:
 ```bash
 savegamesync --backup --local --preserve --games $Game1 $Game2
 ```